About Eagle & hidden springs, Idaho Realtor® Kate Nelson

 Kate started her real estate career in 2007 and has since worked in different roles within the profession, including brokerage compliance, residential rehabilitation, and property marketing.
 She prides herself on prompt communication, keeping a pulse on the ever-changing market, and having superior knowledge of real estate contracts to negotiate the best deals for her buyers and sellers.
 Kate commits to serving her clients directly, without the use of an assistant or transaction coordinator, and handles only three transactions at a time to ensure her clients receive the attention they deserve.
 Kate is an experienced residential rehabber, and is passionate about guiding homeowners in the renovation process as she believes every homeowner is a real estate investor.
 Kate specializes in the Boise, ID foothill communities, specifically Hidden Springs where she lives with her husband and two sons.

-Besides knowing how your agent operates, Kate thinks it’s a good idea to have a general idea of who your REALTOR® is.
-Should you be interested in Kate’s path to real estate, below is a first-person account of her background:
+Besides knowing how your agent operates, Kate thinks it’s worthwhile to have a general idea of who your REALTOR® is.
+Should you be interested in Kate’s path to real estate, call or text (208) 488-8150 with any questions or read below for a first-person account of her background:

 Remember the career aptitude tests given in high school?
 The ones you and all your friends had a laugh over because so-and-so was destined to be a chicken farmer? (no offense to chicken farmers… we need you!)
 For some reason, that handy test decided I should be an engineer.
 What a joke!
 Sure, I loved order, systems, and problem solving, but I was struggling with calculus at the time and had just made first chair in jazz band.
 My 17-year-old self knew better!